zensurance/Azurechatent-branch/src/app/change-log/update.md

-# Azure Chat Updates
+# ScoopGPT Updates

-Below are the updates for the Azure Chat Solution accelerator
+Below are the updates for the ScoopGPT AI assistant

 ## 📂 Chat with file